irfaardy/rly-profile/README.md

 # rly-profile

-this is the site were will show up my portfolio and the jobs history as a programmer. i'm using laravel and reactjs to build this site.
+This is the site were will show up my portfolio and the jobs history as a programmer. i'm using laravel and reactjs to build this site.

 ## Getting Started